EDIH-Adria-UNIPU/hall-reservation-chatbot/README.md

 # Hall Reservation Chatbot

 A Streamlit-based chatbot application developed for IDA (Istrian Development Agency) to automate space reservations in Coworking Pula.
-The chatbot uses OpenAI's language models to handle natural language conversations in Croatian and helps users reserve different types of spaces including halls, meeting rooms, and coworking spaces.
+The chatbot uses OpenAI's language models to handle natural language conversations in Croatian and helps collect user requirements and contact information for different types of spaces including halls, meeting rooms, and coworking spaces.

 ## Features